- Supplier Relations

 This depends on how much cash you have on hand and how long you think it will take before bookings pick up again.
 You need to calculate something called your cash burn rate to figure out how much time you can trade for.
 If you don’t think things are going to pick up before you run out of cash, you should consider starting the retrenchment

 When employees do not work at all for a certain period.
 This period can be days, weeks or months depending on the circumstances.
-In such circumstances, the employees would not be paid, but would still be the company’s employees.
+In such circumstances, the employees would not be paid, but would still be the company's employees.
 They will be able to claim from the UIF during a temporary lay-off.
-The UIF formula of 38-60% of the UIF cap of R14 872 will
+The UIF formula of 38-60% of the UIF cap of R17 712 will be applied,

 You can’t just unilaterally change your employees’ conditions of employment, so you are going to have to consult, but it is not as onerous as the retrenchment period.
 Here are the steps you have to take: Issue staff with the “notice of intention to introduce short time/temporary lay-off” document you will find here.
 During lock-down it will be considered reasonable to cut the consultation process

 What is the benefit called and what is it for?
 When should you claim?
 How does it work?
 What application forms are required?
-Reduced work time benefit This benefit applies if · a company shuts down for a certain period, · employees are laid off temporarily, or · short time is implemented.
+Reduced work time benefit This benefit applies if a company shuts down for a certain period, employees are laid off temporarily, or short time is implemented.
 Employees can claim for this benefit during and after the lockdown.
+Employees can

 The employer may decide to close their entire business for a period and send employees home.
 If the employer cannot pay his employees for this period, the employer can apply for the “National Disaster Benefit” from the UIF.
 This benefit will be at a flat rate equal to the minimum wage (R3 500) per employee per month for the duration of the shutdown or a